noonii/redstamp/README.md

 # Note

-1. It's a partial site that is not meant to be completed, except for the 'newsletter page' inside the dashboard.
+1. It's a partial site that is not meant to be completed (assignment), except for the 'newsletter page' inside the dashboard.
 2. Feel free to browse through the scripts, though.

-# Assignment
-- Things we want to see.  <br>
- responsive <br>
- minimum one SVG image working. <br>
- well written, scalable code (Always room to improve, really) <br>
- cross browser tested

 # Instructions *important*